 Dedicated to supporting new research into strabismus, amblyopia and other eye diseases to improve diagnosis & treatment for children with these diseases.
 These grants fund research that can help eliminate preventable vision loss in children.
 Since 1970, Children’s Eye Foundation has granted over $1 million in support of research to advance the understanding of, and care for, children with eye and visual system disorders and for adults with strabismus.
 Click here to see a list of past research grants awarded by CEF/FAAPOS.

 Learn about extraordinary people who devoted their lives to improving vision care for children, so that children could have a life with good sight.
 Discover the magnificent scientific discoveries in pediatric ophthalmology and strabismus that have opened doors to better care of children’s eye and vision health and of adults with strabismus.
 Take pride in the captivating stories of marvelous teachers, surgeons, clinicians, scientists, innovators, humanitarians, and visionaries, as told in their biographical sketches on display in this traveling and online exhibit.

 Marshall M. Parks, MD Medal – As a tribute to the legacy of the CEF/FAAPOS founder, the Parks Medal is awarded to individuals that have made significant contributions to the field of pediatric ophthalmology and strabismus.

-Frank D. Costenbader Lecture – Inaugurated in 1974 to honor this renowned strabismologist and the founder of the specialty of pediatric ophthalmology, this lecture is presented annually at the AAPOS Scientific Conference.
+Frank D. Costenbader Lecture – Inaugurated in 1974 to honor this renowned strabismologist and the founder of the specialty of pediatric ophthalmology, this lecture is presented annually at the AAPOS Annual Meeting.